World Elder Abuse Awareness – Financial Tips for Seniors

 Many shopping centers, restaurants and businesses now offer free Wi-Fi to their customers.
 Although convenient, these connections are often not secure.
 Avoid accessing bank accounts or making online purchases when on public Wi-Fi.

-- The senior suddenly appears confused or afraid.
+- Behavioral shifts: A normally confident senior who suddenly appears sullen, confused or scared.

-- A caregiver refuses access to the senior, or tries to manage financial transactions on their behalf without permission.
+- Isolation: A caregiver or family member who refuses access to the senior, or tries to manage financial transactions on their behalf without permission.

-- There are unusual changes to the senior’s financial accounts, including large withdrawals, new individuals added to accounts, or sudden and unexplained use of credit or debit cards.
+- Unexplained financial changes: Unusual changes to the senior’s financial accounts, including large withdrawals, new individuals added to accounts, or sudden and unexplained use of credit or debit cards.

-- Essential bills like a mortgage or utilities go unpaid, despite the senior having adequate funds.
+- Unpaid bills: Essential bills like a mortgage or utilities go unpaid, despite the senior having adequate funds.

-- The senior receives a large number of phone calls, mail or emails for sweepstakes, subscriptions, or promotions promising money or free gifts.
+- Increases in unsolicited “junk” mail: The senior is receiving unusual amounts of phone calls, mail or emails for sweepstakes, subscriptions, or promotions promising money or free gifts.